 History of the Shrine

-A shrine honoring Mary and depicting her apparitions was first envisioned in 1945 by Fr.
-Herbert Ratkowski.
+A Shrine honoring Mary and depicting her apparitions was first envisioned in 1945 by Fr.
+Herbert Rakowski.
 Newly assigned as Mio's first full-time priest, Fr.
-Herbert Ratkowski asked God to bless his congregation and petitioned Mary, Mother of God to "make this a better place to live in and [that] people visiting could find a God-fearing area."
+Herbert Rakowski asked God to bless his congregation and petitioned Mary, Mother of God to "make this a better place to live in and [that] people visiting could find a God-fearing area."
 As he prayed, he envisioned building a shrine on the church grounds in honor of Mary.
 He promised God he would build such a shrine.

 Over the next three years, much of the work was done by hand with the aid of a huge scaffold, a homemade elevator, shovels and wheelbarrows.
 A diverse group of local citizens and business owners from a wide variety of religious backgrounds selflessly offered their time, labor and donations.

 September 27th, 1954, the last stone was placed on pinnacle of the monument, and the donated statue of Our Lady of Lourdes was finally placed in its alcove.
 Over the next 12 months, many more statues were positioned despite the pilgrimages that were already streaming to Mio from far and near, unable to wait for its completion.

 On September 4, 1955, between 4,000-5,000 people attended the dedication of the Shrine.
 Over 100 newspapers covered the event along with many radio and television stations.
 Fifteen thousand more visitors came to the site that weekend.
 The first outdoor Mass took place at the Shrine the following spring with 2,000 in attendance.

 Over the next three years, additional grottos were completed including the Family Shrine grotto and one dedicated to Our Lady of Czestochowa.